 All faculty and staff will wear face masks at all times during the school day, except for lunch.
-All students in grades 3 through 8 will wear a face mask throughout the day, but will be permitted to be removed for lunch and recess.
+All students in grades 3 through 8 will wear a face mask throughout the day, but will be permitted to be removed for lunch.
 Face shields will not be permitted except for individuals who have specific medical conditions; a supporting note from the student’s pediatrician must be provided to the School Office prior to the student being permitted to participate in on-campus learning.
 All students in grades Pre-K through 2 will wear a face mask or face shield in all common areas of the building, during all transitions into, out of, or through the building, and during all specials that are not taking place in homeroom.
 Families are asked to purchase at least two reusable face masks for each student, with the expectation that masks will be washed after every school day.
 Students using disposable masks should discard them at the end of the school day.
 All masks must be Catholic school appropriate.

 - All K-8 students are required to wear masks during the school day.